 https://youtu.be/u2xTzdNW4nk

-Botanical Gardens also make spectacular backdrops for wedding ceremonies and there are several gardens on the island of Oahu.
-There is a usage fee on some and some are free to use, you need to apply at the garden for a usage permit in advance.
+Botanical Gardens and the Rainforest make spectacular backdrops for wedding ceremonies!
+There are several gardens and many hiking trails on the island of Oahu.
+There is a usage fee on some of the gardens and some are free to use.
+If a permit is required then you need to apply at the garden for a usage permit in advance.

 Foster Botanical Garden

-There is a per person admission charge for the garden with many rare and exotic plants and trees.
-You have a choice of many beautiful backgrounds for your ceremony.
+There is a $5 per person admission charge with a maximum of 50 people for weddings.
+This garden is an oasis in the heart of downtown Honolulu filled with many rare exotic plants and trees.
+You will have many beautiful backgrounds for your ceremony and wedding photos.
+There is a paved sidewalk making exploring the 13.5 acre garden easier and accessible to people with mobility challenges.
 Call (808) 768-7135 to request a use permit.

 https://youtu.be/Th9-T238ifc